-- b) Section 56 road dedication requirements as per Table D. - c) Section 58 road closure requirements as per Table C. - 36.
-Deposited Plan: - a) Draft Deposited Plan depicting road closure and dedication actions as well as Reserve amendments (excision/addition). - b) Deposited Plan to also include a s.
-24KA of the Native Title Act 1993 (NTA) notification, to suppress Native Title rights and interests for the road dedication (a public work under the NTA) (Lands to formally notify Native Title claimant group). - 37.
-Before Lands proceeds with submission to Parliament for Major A Class Reserve Amendment: - a) City to provide Council Resolution s.
+- a) Draft Deposited Plan depicting road closure and dedication actions as well as Reserve amendments (excision/addition). - b) Deposited Plan to also include a s.
+24KA of the Native Title Act 1993 (NTA) notification, to suppress Native Title rights and interests for the road dedication (a public work under the NTA) (Lands to formally notify Native Title claimant group).

+42. Before Lands proceeds with submission to Parliament for Major A Class Reserve Amendment:

+- a) City to provide Council Resolution s.
 56/s.
-58 LAA road dedication/ closure requirements. - b) Draft Deposited Plan. - c) Minister for Environment's and Conservation and Parks Commission's (Branch of DBCA) consent to the proposal. - d) Department of Mines and Petroleum clearance (Lands to obtain). - e) Lands to undertake internal referral to Planning division. - 38.
-Major A Class Reserve Amendment to be undertaken by Lands: - a) Lands to provide briefing note to Lands Director General to advertise proposal. - b) Arrange for advertisement to be placed in newspaper. - c) Letters to local Member/s of Parliament. - d) Prepare submission to Minister including both Houses of Parliament. - e) Enter submissions to Parliament Register. - f) Check website for disallowances in both houses of Parliament (14 actual sitting days spread over an undetermined period). - g) If no disallowances, final submission to Parliament Register/preparation of necessary documents to close/dedicate road and amend reserve and lodge at Landgate. - h) If disallowances passed by Parliament, seek to amend, renegotiate and resubmit proposal. - 39.
-Once the above is complete, the proposal will be forwarded to Lands' Delivery Team to finalise the lodgement of documents. - 40.
+58 LAA road dedication/ closure requirements. - b) Draft Deposited Plan. - c) Minister for Environment's and Conservation and Parks Commission's (Branch of DBCA) consent to the proposal. - d) Department of Mines and Petroleum clearance (Lands to obtain). - e) Lands to undertake internal referral to Planning division.

+- 43. Major A Class Reserve Amendment to be undertaken by Lands: - a) Lands to provide briefing note to Lands Director General to advertise proposal. - b) Arrange for advertisement to be placed in newspaper. - c) Letters to local Member/s of Parliament. - d) Prepare submission to Minister including both Houses of Parliament. - e) Enter submissions to Parliament Register. - f) Check website for disallowances in both houses of Parliament (14 actual sitting days spread over an undetermined period). - g) If no disallowances, final submission to Parliament Register/preparation of necessary documents to close/dedicate road and amend reserve and lodge at Landgate. - h) If disallowances passed by Parliament, seek to amend, renegotiate and resubmit proposal. - 44.
+Once the above is complete, the proposal will be forwarded to Lands' Delivery Team to finalise the lodgement of documents. - 45.
 Lands anticipates that this process will take between 12-18 months or longer.
 Due to the timeframe that this proposal will take to complete, the processes/procedures may be subject to change.
 For example, the South West Settlement Indigenous Land Use Agreement is currently being negotiated.
 Should this agreement be determined, then the Native Title interests over the subject land would be extinguished and the s.
-24KA NTA process will not be required and may reduce the overall timeframe. - 41.
+24KA NTA process will not be required and may reduce the overall timeframe. - 46.
 Public advertising will be required by the City and the Department of Lands.

-- 42. Following further consultation with the Applicant, it is now proposed that the Applicants be responsible for all costs of the proposal up to an agreed maximum of \$6,000.
-The costs of the proposal include, but are not limited to, the costs of advertising, surveys, flora and fauna surveys, approvals, and documentation preparation and lodgement. - 43.
-It is reasonable that the Applicants be required to pay all costs of the proposal up to a maximum of \$6,000, given that the proposal only serves to benefit their property, being Lot 830, and the City contribute the balance in order to establish an approved road reserve. - 44.
+- 47. Following further consultation with the Applicant, it is now proposed that the Applicants be responsible for all costs of the proposal up to an agreed maximum of \$6,000.
+The costs of the proposal include, but are not limited to, the costs of advertising, surveys, flora and fauna surveys, approvals, and documentation preparation and lodgement. - 48.
+It is reasonable that the Applicants be required to pay all costs of the proposal up to a maximum of \$6,000, given that the proposal only serves to benefit their property, being Lot 830, and the City contribute the balance in order to establish an approved road reserve. - 49.
 The estimated costs of the proposal are as follows: - a) Land Surveys: \$6,000-\$12,000. - b) Advertising by the City: \$900-\$1,300. - c) Advertising by Lands: Costs associated with the advertising by Lands are not yet known.
 As an estimate based on previous advertisements placed for similar proposals, this may be in the order of \$800+. - d) Service relocation and easements: Likely to be nil as Lot 830 is already serviced and no relocations are likely required.
 Subject to confirmation with the service authorities.